-R. Gault, B. Gilles, R. Huss, N. Ramsay-Jordan

-Learning Outcomes

-The Area of Secondary Education utilizes the five core propositions of the National Board of Professional Teaching Standards (NBPTS) for our graduate programs.
+R. Gault, B. Gilles, R. Huss, N. Ramsay-Jordan Learning Outcomes The Area of Secondary Education utilizes the five core propositions of the National Board of Professional Teaching Standards (NBPTS) for our graduate programs.
 See www.nbpts.org.

-Master of Arts in Teaching

-Secondary Education, M.A.T.

-The Master of Arts in Teaching is available for those who would like to add a Georgia Educator Certificate to an existing undergraduate degree.
-The MAT in Secondary Education is delivered primarily online, with field experiences in public schools, and leads to a master's degree with teaching certification in grades 6-12.
+Master of Arts in Teaching Teacher Education, M.A.T., Concentrations in Secondary Education: Biology, Broad Field Science, Business Education, Chemistry, Economics, English, History, Mathematics, Physics, and Political Science The Master of Arts in Teaching is available for those who would like to add a Georgia Educator Certificate to an existing undergraduate degree.
+The MAT in Teacher Education is delivered primarily online, with field experiences in public schools, and leads to a master's degree with teaching certification in grades 6-12.
 The program is a good fit for those who are career changers, provisionally-certified teachers, or recent college graduates.
 Refer to the College of Education Department of Early Childhood through Secondary Education website for GaPSC-approved undergraduate degrees and their associated content fields in secondary education.
 For admission, students must have an approved undergraduate degree with a 2.7 GPA; must complete the Georgia Educator Ethics - Program Entry Assessment, must pass the GACE Basic Skills/Program Admission Assessment; and must pass the GACE Content Assessment in their selected teaching field.
 No GRE required.
 There are field experiences required in select courses and one full semester of student teaching is required.
-Master of Education Elementary Education, M.Ed.
+Master of Education Early Childhood Education, M.Ed.

-A master's degree in Elementary Education can be achieved by completing a program designed to promote research-based practices that ensure that all students can and do learn.
-Applicants must normally have an undergraduate degree in Early Childhood or Elementary Education to enter the program.
+A master's degree in Early Childhood Education can be achieved by completing an innovative program designed to promote research-based practices that ensure that all students can and do learn.
+Applicants must have an undergraduate degree in Early Childhood or Elementary Education to enter the program.
 The program consists of a minimum of 36 hours of course work.
-In addition to the requirement for regular admission, the following requirements apply for applicants to the M.Ed. degree in Elementary Education: Applicants must have an undergraduate degree in Early Childhood or Elementary Education or a renewable professional certificate in Early Childhood or Elementary Education with a minimum overall 2.7 GPA.
-Courses include 12 hours in professional studies, 6 hours in research and assessment, 15 hours in elementary content, and 6 hours of electives.
-Specialist in Education Elementary Education, Ed.S.
+This degree does not lead to initial certification in Early Childhood Education.
+In addition to the requirement for regular admission, the following requirements apply for applicants to the M.Ed. degree in Early Childhood Education: Applicants must have an undergraduate degree in Early Childhood or Elementary Education and be eligible for an Early Childhood or Elementary Education clear and renewable certificate or possess a renewable professional certificate in Early Childhood or Elementary Education with a minimum overall 2.7 GPA.
+Courses include 9 hours in professional studies, 6 hours in research and assessment, 15 hours in elementary content, and 6 hours of electives.
+Specialist in Education Early Childhood Education, Ed.S.